DURGESH99P/AWS-Labs/README.md

 # AWS-Labs

-### 📝 This Repository contains Information on various labs aws services which will help in your understanding and implementation of the services you have created.
+### 📝 This Repository contains Information on various labs on aws services which will help in your understanding and implementation of the services you have created.